 GIFFIN’s tank line fabrication know-how is crucial in complex chemistry processes that involve etching, plating or anodizing procedures among many others in the industry.

 For these reasons, GIFFIN designs with utmost care when choosing the right tank material.
-Tanks can be constructed out of various metals, from normal steel to exotic stainless steels.
-Liners as an option, can be installed in tanks and range from plastic or fiberglass to lead lined.
+Tanks can be constructed out of various metals, from normal steel to exotic stainless steel.
+Liners as an option, can be installed in tanks and range from plastic or fiberglass, to lead lined.

 Liners require special consideration for material as well as bonding requirements and flexibility.
 Materials can include, PVC, reinforced Polypropylene, Hypalon or even Teflon.
-Most liners are installed to create a boundary between the chemical and the base tank material, however many liners are also used as insulators in electroplating and anodizing tanks and prevents build-up on interior tank surfaces.
+Most liners are installed to create a boundary between the chemical and the base tank material, however many liners are also used as insulators in electroplating and anodizing tanks, and preventing build-up on interior tank surfaces.

 Even older tanks can be outfitted with liners to help extend their life and usefulness.